kopipejst/mooBarGraph/README.md

 		[[valueN1,valueN2,...,valueNM],labelN,colorN,urlN,tooltipN]
 		);

-After you create container and data you have to call mooBarGraph and pass values.
+After you create container and data, you have to create mooBarGraph object with prepared arguments.

 	window.addEvent('domready', function() {
 	    var myGraph = new mooBarGraph({